2017 All-Ireland Senior Hurling Championship: Provincial championships

 Although this competition takes place, it is not part of the All-Ireland Senior Hurling Championship.
-Currently no Ulster teams qualify to play in this year's Leinster championship which means that winning the Christy Ring cup is their only route into this year's All-Ireland Senior Hurling Championship.
+Currently no Ulster teams qualified to play in the 2017 Leinster championship which means that winning the Christy Ring cup is their only route into the 2017 All-Ireland Senior Hurling Championship.

 Qualifiers Format

 A total of nine teams enter the qualifiers – five of the seven teams eliminated in Leinster before the final (three losing quarter-finalists and two losing semi-finalists), all three teams knocked-out in Munster before the final and the winners of 2017's Christy Ring Cup.

 The fixtures are decided by draws which are detailed in the sections below.
 All qualifier matches are knock-out and eventually result in two teams who progress to the two All-Ireland quarter-finals.

 Qualifiers Preliminary round

-The GAA congress held in Feb 2017 voted to allow the winners of the 2017 Christy Ring cup to enter the 2017 qualifiers in a new preliminary round.
-The Christy Ring cup winners play the losers of one of the three Leinster quarter finals.
+The GAA congress held in February 2017 voted to allow the winners of the 2017 Christy Ring cup to enter the 2017 qualifiers in a new preliminary round.
+The Christy Ring cup winners played the losers of one of the three Leinster quarter finals.